dipen674/Simple_Java_TM/README.md

 docker-compose logs
 ```

-## 🔧 Development Tips

-1. **Hot Reload**: For development, mount your source directory as a volume
-2. **Database GUI**: Consider using Adminer or phpMyAdmin for database management
-3. **IDE Setup**: Import as Maven project in IntelliJ IDEA or Eclipse
-4. **Debugging**: Use remote debugging by exposing port 8000 in Docker

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -am 'Add feature'`
-4. Push to the branch: `git push origin feature-name`
-5. Submit a pull request

-## 📧 Support

-If you encounter any issues or have questions:

-1. Check the troubleshooting section above
-2. Search existing issues in the GitHub repository
-3. Open a new issue with detailed information about your problem

 ## 🙏 Acknowledgments